-- 15.135 Identify and describe people, communities, and key stakeholders19 directly or indirectly affected by the project. - 15.136 Include a social baseline study of the project's potentially affected communities20 in accordance with the Coordinator-General's Social Impact Assessment (SIA) Guideline (March 2018) (see Appendix 1). - 15.137 Use the latest qualitative and quantitative data in the social baseline study and supplement it through stakeholder engagement processes.
+- 15.130 Identify and describe people, communities, and key stakeholders directly or indirectly affected by the project. - 15.131 Include a social baseline study of the project's potentially affected communities in accordance with the Coordinator-General's Social Impact Assessment Guideline (March 2018) (see Appendix 1). - 15.132 Use the latest qualitative and quantitative data in the social baseline study and supplement it through stakeholder engagement processes.
 Identify and reference relevant data contained in local and state government publications, reports, plans, and documentation, including regional and community plans.

-- 15.138 Prepare an SIA for the project that is informed by a consultative and inclusive stakeholder engagement program21 in accordance with section 14 Stakeholder consultation and consistent with the relevant requirements of the Coordinator-General's SIA Guideline. - 15.139 Describe the outcomes of consultation with directly and affected people, communities and key stakeholders including but not limited to landholders, Aboriginal and Torres Strait Islander peoples, local governments, state agencies, local and regional commerce and community development groups, social and public service providers (e.g. Queensland Health and Queensland Emergency Services).
+- 15.133 Prepare a social impact assessment (SIA) for the project that is informed by a consultative and inclusive stakeholder engagement program in accordance with Section 14 Stakeholder consultation, and consistent with the relevant requirements of the Coordinator-General's SIA Guideline, having regard to the requirements of Building Queensland's Social Impact Evaluation Guide (Appendix 1). - 15.134 Describe the outcomes of consultation with people, communities and key stakeholders directly affected including but not limited to landholders, Aboriginal and Torres Strait Islander peoples, local governments, state agencies, local and regional commerce and community development groups, social and public service providers (e.g. Queensland Health, Queensland Emergency Services and Department of Education). - 15.135 Describe the project's potential social impacts (both beneficial and adverse) on potentially affected people, communities, and key stakeholders.

-19 Refer to Appendix 1 of the SIA Guideline for a list of key stakeholders.
+&lt;sup>19 Refer to Appendix 1 of the SIA Guideline for a list of key stakeholders.

-20 Potentially affected communities are those local and/or regional communities that may be directly or indirectly affected by the project, whether negatively or positively.
+&lt;sup>20 Potentially affected communities are those local and/or regional communities that may be directly or indirectly affected by the project, whether negatively or positively.

-21 It is recommended that the proponent is to commence engaging at the earliest possible stage with all potentially affected stakeholders to discuss and explain the project and to identify and respond to issues and concerns identified as social impacts.
+&lt;sup>21 It is recommended that the proponent is to commence engaging at the earliest possible stage with all potentially affected stakeholders to discuss and explain the project and to identify and respond to issues and concerns identified as social impacts.

-- 15.140 Describe the project's potential social impacts (both beneficial and adverse) on potentially affected people, communities, and key stakeholders. - 15.141 Describe any impacts on the use of and access for recreational, natural and culturally important areas, waterways and landscapes (Aboriginal and non-Aboriginal) potentially affected by the project. - 15.142 Describe the housing strategy to accommodate construction and operational workers. - 15.143 Describe the workforce management strategy for a pandemic scenario. - 15.144 Include a social impact management plan that describes management measures developed in consultation with potentially affected people, communities and key stakeholders to avoid and mitigate the project's potential adverse impacts and enhance the potential benefits. - 15.145 Describe the framework to monitor the effectiveness of proposed management measures, including timeframes and key performance indicators for implementing these measures.
+- 15.136 Describe any potential impacts on the use of and access for recreational, natural and culturally important areas, waterways and landscapes (Aboriginal and non-Aboriginal) affected by the project. - 15.137 Identify the percentage of workers likely to be sourced from potentially affected communities, including Aboriginal and Torres Strait Islander peoples, for the construction and operational phases and the proposed methodologies for workforce recruitment. - 15.138 Describe the housing strategy to accommodate construction and operational workers. - 15.139 Describe the workforce management strategy for a pandemic scenario. - 15.140 Include a social impact management plan that describes management measures developed in consultation with potentially affected people, communities and key stakeholders to avoid and mitigate the project's potential adverse impacts and enhance the potential benefits. - 15.141 Describe the framework to monitor the effectiveness of proposed management measures, including timeframes and key performance indicators for implementing these measures.
 The framework must identify roles and responsibilities, and relevant stakeholders.